Skip to content

 # Codex

-codex mcp add cov-loupe cov-loupe --error-mode debug
+codex mcp add cov-loupe cov-loupe -m mcp --error-mode debug

 # Gemini

-gemini mcp add cov-loupe cov-loupe --error-mode debug
+gemini mcp add cov-loupe cov-loupe -- -m mcp --error-mode debug

 Next Steps